elaraproject/elara-handbook/book/specifics/research-guide/optical-parameters.md

 | ------------------------- | ------------------- | ----------------------- | -------------------- |
 | 5-55 segments             | 3-5m                | 20-40 m                 | 428 kW - 1710 kW     |

 Each power satellite is anticipated to have a large number of small lasers, using beam-combining to achieve a greater effective aperture.
 We must unfortunately use shorter wavelengths as the much smaller effective apertures as compared to the designs we previously examined mean that the lasers diverge _far_ more quickly, even though we know that longer wavelengths are better at passing through the atmosphere without being affected by weather conditions.
-Below are some rough values for the projected power beam laser:
+Below are some rough values for the projected power beam laser[^1]:

 | Feed laser aperture | Wavelength | Number of beam-combined feed lasers | Effective aperture | Ground beam width | Ground power density                             | Received power |
 | ------------------- | ---------- | ----------------------------------- | ------------------ | ----------------- | ------------------------------------------------ | -------------- |
 | At least 25 cm      | 1-2 cm     | At least 200                        | >350 cm            | 133-266 km        | $\unit{7.67\mu W/m^2}$ to  $\unit{122.62 \mu W/m^2}$ | 0.6 - 9.6 mW   |

-> **Notes:** The received power values are assuming a 10-meter (diameter) ideal receiver antenna.
-In addition, the ground power density values are _not accounting for atmospheric attenuation_, which, at such short wavelengths, can mean losses up to 50% or more in heavy rain or stormy weather, even if losses are within 10% during clear skies.

 On Earth, the receiver would also be rather small compared with our previous designs - we envision a 10-meter (diameter) receiver parabolic antenna, which is used to calculate the received power in the last column.
 In addition, the receiver antenna will not be a custom one; it will likely involve a temporary (or permanent) lease of a pre-existing telecommunications antenna.
 Of course, the larger the receiver, the better; however, the received power is likely to be rather weak, about 8 times as powerful as a household AA battery in theory, but perhaps only half as powerful in reality.
 Even in the best possible case (such as, for instance, if we hypothetically used NASA's 70m Deep Space Network antenna as the receiver), the received power would still be under half a watt, or at most, a few watts.

 So it should be emphasized that this is a _research testbed_ to test out the system design in a real-world environment, which must be undertaken before building any large-scale space swarms for practical energy generation.
-This means that we don't expect this testbed to actually produce any useful amount of energy, and while the mirrors will be re-used (recall that the hexagonal mirrors can be continuously extended with more segments), and the receiver antenna returned to its operator, the power satellite will be placed in a graveyard orbit after its useful lifetime.
+This means that we don't expect this testbed to actually produce any useful amount of energy[^2], and while the mirrors will be re-used (recall that the hexagonal mirrors can be continuously extended with more segments), and the receiver antenna returned to its operator, the power satellite will be placed in a graveyard orbit after its useful lifetime.
 In some sense, it would be like a [Chicago Pile](https://en.wikipedia.org/wiki/Chicago_Pile-1) for Project Elara's space swarms - essentially, a proof-of-concept.

+[^1]: The received power values are assuming a 10-meter (diameter) ideal receiver antenna.
+In addition, the ground power density values are _not accounting for atmospheric attenuation_, which, at such short wavelengths, can mean losses up to 50% or more in heavy rain or stormy weather, even if losses are within 10% during clear skies.
-> Do note, however, that commercial satellites have even weaker signals, so weak that even the milliwatt power levels in the projected testbed are _orders of magnitude_ more powerful than nearly all satellites in similar orbits.
+[^2]: Do note, however, that commercial satellites have even weaker signals, so weak that even the milliwatt power levels in the projected testbed are _orders of magnitude_ more powerful than nearly all satellites in similar orbits.